Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Window resizing.md

             - renderable.Render() as normal;
             - render thread can pull input state from a shared memory buffer using non-blocking producer/consumer approach.
             - This might be the simplest solution actually
                 - However, I am encountering issues where a lot of the GLFW windowing methods can only be called via the main thread.
-They will need to be synchronized via p/c.
+They will need to be synchronized somehow ?.
                 - This approach ends up being kind of funny, in that we are using 2 threads but we don't get any performance benefits because we are blocking for inputs.

 - Make a seperate thread for rendering, run the Render() function on the main thread and send rendering commands to that other thread somehow
     - share a bunch of rendering primitives with the render thread using a producer/consumer approach